What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 There is no “unicorn” piece of content that will always rank above all others in search.

-However, our research uncovered that specific traits are commonly found in high-performing content and outstanding content marketing strategies:
+However, our research uncovered some specific traits that are commonly found in high-performing content and outstanding content marketing strategies:

 - High-quality content emphasizes the user experience above appeasing search engines

-- Well-organized headline depth, including several lists within your content, and focusing on the readability of your piece are all likely to result in content that performs better in organic search
+- Having well-organized headline depth, adding several lists to your content, and focusing on the readability of your piece are all likely to result in content that performs better in organic search

 - While videos aren’t often featured in written content, they are frequently found in content that ranks well

-- Fresh content published daily has the highest likelihood of ranking well according to our research—do frequent content audits to keep your articles relevant
+- Fresh content published daily has the highest likelihood of ranking well, according to our research; perform content audits frequently to keep your articles relevant

 - High-performing pieces tend to be longer, but the focus should always be on providing readers value over length for length’s sake

-- Doing original research and providing unique data can help your work stand out from pieces that don’t include these elements
+- Original research and providing unique data can help your work stand out from pieces that don’t include these elements

-The State of Content Marketing: 2023 Global Report has hundreds of new data and insights that can help you make 2023 the most successful year for your content marketing.
+The State of Content Marketing: 2023 Global Report has unique data and insights that can help you make 2024 the most successful year for your content marketing.